Ingrian grammar: Personal pronouns

 Other locative cases are formed using the appropriate nominal case endings to the inessive stem.

 As seen above, Ingrian does not have grammatical gender, so the pronoun hää can be used for both male, female and inanimate referents alike.
 However, inanimate nouns are often referred to using the demonstrative pronoun se ("this") instead.

 Some variation occurs among different dialects of Ingrian in regards to the personal pronouns.
 First of all, dialects with mid vowel raising exhibit the plural pronouns myy, tyy and hyy for möö, töö and höö respectively.
 Furthermore, in the Ala-Laukaa dialect, the third person singular pronoun hän is found instead of hää.
 Similar forms have been found also in the now-extinct Hevaha and Ylä-Laukaa dialects.

-Since verbs in Ingrian conjugate according to grammatical person and number, subject personal pronouns may be omitted in Ingrian.
+Since verbs in Ingrian conjugate according to grammatical person and number, subject personal pronouns may sometimes be omitted in Ingrian.
+In most cases, however, the person remains doubly marked, and the reasons for dropping the pronoun are similar to ones in Russian.

 Demonstrative pronouns

 Ingrian demonstratives can be used both as pronouns and as determiners in a determiner phrase.
 There are three sets of demonstratives: proximal (near to the speaker), distal (far from the speaker) and neutral, which is used to refer to an object without specifying its relative location is space, and is often used in anaphoras: